• Skip to primary navigation

 • Wash and soak sabudana in water for 4 to 6 hours.
 I generally soak it overnight.

-• Next morning drain the water from sabudana, and to this, add sooji rava or semolina, curd, salt, and mix well.
+• The next morning, drain the water from the sabudana.
+To this, add sooji rava or semolina, curd, and salt, and mix well.
 Note that I have not added any water.
 I got the right consistency just by adding yogurt (dahi).
-The batter should be thick like the regular idli batter.
-You can check my video on sabudana idli for a better idea about batter consistency.
+The batter should be thick, like the regular idli batter.
+So check for consistency and add water only if needed.

 • Cover and keep this batter aside for 2 hours.